VRashi16/simple-portfolio-grid/README.md

-# simple-portfolio layout using CSS-grid
+# Simple portfolio layout using CSS-grid